tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/vwv_F-8/README.md

 A mod of the F-8 Crusader for DCS, thanks to Hawkeye60, Mario and Spino and the VSN team.

-With help from Toan, seabat, Spino, ViolentNomad and Beldin.
+With help from Toan, seabat, Spino, ViolentNomad, Beldin and Chap2012.

 Based on a VSN plane, kudos to the team!